Kernix13/vs-code-tips/README.md

 3. Clik the gear icon at the top to select the browser - BRAVE is not an option!
 4. Check out Stackoverflow: [How to attach the VSCode debugger to the Brave browser?](https://stackoverflow.com/questions/53380075/how-to-attach-the-vscode-debugger-to-the-brave-browser)

+Video: The New Way To Debug JavaScript in VS Code - No Extension Required by James Q Quick

+- need to have your JS app running locally so open with live server
+- I need to switch to Chrome - after clicking the gear icon select chrome and then you get a JSON config file called launch.json
+- live server runs on port 5500 so change the config file from 8000 to 5500
+- then click the play button top left to trigger the debugging instance
+- your app will then relaunch in chrome

+Actual debugging
+- you need to create a breakpoint inside of vs code to do the debugging
+- you create a brakpoint by clicking the red dot to the line of the line numbers - start at the top of your code
+- then click the run button again

 ## Miscellaneous

 Change terminal from Powershell on Windows to Git Bash: